 Describe each variable that you will measure.
 This will include outcome measures, as well as any predictors or covariates that you will measure.
 You do not need to include any variables that you plan on collecting if they are not going to be included in the confirmatory analyses of this study.

 Age, sex, race, and psychological/neurological history will be measured with a standard demographic survey.
-We will calculate valence bias as a percent negative rating for each stimulus type and valence—as well as reaction times for each condition.
+We will calculate valence bias as a percent negative rating for each stimulus type and valence as well as reaction times for each condition.
+The valence bias and reaction time means and standard deviations will be calculated.

 Indices (optional)